kmbarragan/Clim680_FinalProject/index.md

 Link to notebook and describe results

-Correlation between T2M and 500hPa anomalies during CAO

-Link to notebook and describe results
+Correlation Map between T2M and 500hPa anomalies during CAO Link to notebook and describe results